lilianagorga/peer-voice/README.md

 - **User Registration**: Users can register with a unique password, which represents their userId.
 This allows easy association of the user with their data and access to platform functionalities.
 - **Login**: Users can log in using the password.
-- **Course Joining**: Media experts can join existing courses on their admin page.
+- **Course Joining**: Media experts can join existing courses.
 - **Adding Participants to Courses**: Media experts can add other registered experts on the platform to existing courses.
 - **Content Publishing**: Media experts can publish content on various platforms.
 This process involves choosing an existing platform and selecting the expert who created the content, followed by uploading the content itself.
 - **Platform Management**: Media experts can create platforms and upload their content simultaneously.
 - **Dashboard**:
-  - **Admin Dashboard**: Provides an up-to-date overview of the status of courses the admin has joined.
-The table in the admin dashboard represents the status of joined courses.
+  - **Course Management**: Provides an up-to-date overview of the status of courses the user has joined.
+The table represents the status of joined courses.
 The "scheduled" status represents the addition of a participant.
 If this status changes from "scheduled" to "pending" or "cancelled," that participant will be removed.
-  - **Team Dashboard**: Provides a detailed view of the number of participants for each existing course and the number of contents for each existing platform.
+  - **Participant and Content Management**: Provides a detailed view of the number of participants for each existing course and the number of contents for each existing platform.
+It also includes tools to create courses, create platforms, add participants, and publish content.

 ## Project Structure

 - **app/**: Contains all the pages and components of the project.
   - **mediaExperts/[userId]**
-    - **admin**
+    - **dashboard**
-      - **page.tsx**: Admin page to join courses and manage their status.
+      - **page.tsx**: Dashboard page to manage courses, participants, and platform contents.
+Allows users to join courses, update their status, create courses, create platforms, add participants, and publish content.
     - **courses**
       - **[courseId]**
         - **addParticipant**